r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 I'll collect the Pseudo-Holy Grail now.

 **Meunière:**
 ...The magical energy that was flowing into the ground has stopped.
-The only vital signs I'm picking up now belong to Fujimaru and {(M) his /(F) her} team.
+The only vital signs I'm picking up now belong to Fujimaru and [♂ his /♀ her] team.

 **Holmes:**
 ...Y-yes, I see.
 Well, that one wholly inexplicable event aside...

 **Holmes:**
-...it would seem the battle has ended, and we have emerged victorious, {(M) Mr. /(F) Ms. } Fujimaru.
+...it would seem the battle has ended, and we have emerged victorious, [♂ Mr. /♀ Ms. ] Fujimaru.

 **Mash:**
 ...Yes.
 I can confirm that the battle here has ended as well.